PiSupply/PiJuice/Software/README.md

 * is_button is True if there are button events, False if not.
 * battery_status is string constant that describes current battery status, one of four: 'NORMAL', 'CHARGING_FROM_IN', 'CHARGING_FROM_5V_IO', 'NOT_PRESENT'.
 * power_input_status is string constant that describes current status of USB Micro power input, one of four: 'NOT_PRESENT', 'BAD', 'WEAK', 'PRESENT'.
-* 5v_power_input_status: is string constant that describes current status of 5V GPIO power input, one of four: 'NOT_PRESENT', 'BAD', 'WEAK', 'PRESENT'.
+* 5v_power_input_status is string constant that describes current status of 5V GPIO power input, one of four: 'NOT_PRESENT', 'BAD', 'WEAK', 'PRESENT'.
-* is_halting: is False during all normal operation or True when PiJuice has issued a halt to the OS which only perists until OS restarts
+* is_halting is False during all normal operation or True when PiJuice has issued a halt to the OS which only perists until OS restarts.
 Example:
 ```python
 print pijuice.status.GetStatus()